Law of the wall in an unstably stratified turbulent channel flow: Modification of the law of the wall by buoyancy

 such result alone, however, does not give any further insight on the behaviour of the velocity profile in the corresponding region of the channel.
-To this aim, we need to consider the budget equation of turbulent kinetic energy $E_K(y) = \overline{|\tilde{\mathbf{u}}|^2}/2$ \citep{Pope}.
-In the log-law layer the energy production $\mathcal{P} = \tau_{xy} (y)S(y) + \beta g \phi(y)$ is balanced by dissipation $\varepsilon(y) = 2\nu \overline{(\partial_i \tilde{u}_j)^2}$ \citep{Pope}; the latter cannot be calculated exactly but only inferred by means of phenomenological arguments: for large Reynolds number and outside the viscous boundary layer, the dissipation equals the turbulent energy flux, which can be estimated as $E_K(y)/\tau(y)$, where $\tau(y) \propto y/\sqrt{E_K(y)}$ is the typical eddy turn-over time at $y$ \citep{LvovEtAl}.
+To this aim, we need to consider the budget equation of turbulent kinetic energy $E_K(y) = \overline{|\tilde{\bm{u}}|^2}/2$ \citep{Pope}.
+In the log-law layer the energy production $\mathcal{P} = \tau_{xy} (y)S(y) + \beta g Q(y)$ (where $Q(y)=\overline{u_y \theta}$ is the turbulent heat flux and $\theta$ are the temperature fluctuations) is balanced by dissipation $\varepsilon(y) = 2\nu \overline{(\partial_i \tilde{u}_j)^2}$ \citep{Pope}; the latter cannot be calculated exactly but only inferred by means of phenomenological arguments: for large Reynolds number and outside the viscous boundary layer, the dissipation equals the turbulent energy flux, which can be estimated as $E_K(y)/\tau(y)$, where $\tau(y) \propto y/\sqrt{E_K(y)}$ is the typical eddy turn-over time at $y$ \citep{LvovEtAl}.
 Thus, the energy balance equation reads:

 where $a$ is a non-dimensional parameter of order unity.